 Frequently Recurring Issues on a PUR Water Filter

-Now that you are done with the basics of filters let’s dive right in and look at some of the frequently recurring issues on a PUR Water Filter and how you can troubleshoot them.
+Now that you know the basics of filters, let’s dive right in and look at some of the frequently recurring issues with a PUR Water Filter and how you can troubleshoot them.

 1. Changing the batteries on PUR Electronic Filter Models

-The electronic filters come with an indicator light that blinks when your PUR filter needs a battery change.
-A flashing red means it’s time to replace and recharge.
+Electronic filters come with an indicator light that blinks when your PUR filter needs a battery change.
+A flashing red indicator means that it’s time to replace and recharge.

-- Take the battery chamber off of the filter’s head.
+- Take the battery chamber off the filter’s head

-- Exchange old AA batteries with new ones.
+- Replace the old AA batteries with new ones

-- Install them back onto the chamber and put the holder back onto the filter’s head.
+- Install them back into the chamber and put the holder back onto the filter’s head

 2. How to know when to change my PUR water filter?